xuanwang91/xuanwang91.github.io/_pages/lab.md

 ## Acknowledgment

-This research is sponsored by NSF 2442253, 2607580, NIH 1R21AG091260-01, Commonwealth Cyber Initiative, and generous gifts from Nvidia, Cisco, and the Amazon-Virginia Tech Initiative.
+This research is sponsored by NSF 2442253, 2607580, NIH 1R21AG091260-01, USDA NIFA, Commonwealth Cyber Initiative, and generous gifts from Nvidia, Cisco, and the Amazon-Virginia Tech Initiative.
 This research used the Delta system at the National Center for Supercomputing Applications \[award OAC 2005572\] through allocation \[NAIRR240202\] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.